Menu

 5. Inattention to results

-No one Team Role is better than another
+Belbin brings a helpful perspective: no one Team Role is better than another; all bring value.

 "Team success depends to a great extent on having members who set team goals above those of personal self-interest."